DJBarnes/django-adminlte2-pdq/docs/source/configuration/admin.rst

 ADMINLTE2_ADMIN_INDEX_USE_APP_LIST
 ==================================

-By default Django-AdminLTE-2 will put the Apps on the Admin Index page into AdminLTE Info Boxes.
+By default, Django-AdminLTE-2 will put the Apps on the Admin Index page into AdminLTE Info Boxes.
 Setting this to ``True`` will change that look to the traditional Django list view, but still within the main AdminLTE site styling.